Thesis and paper writing

 The Board of Examiners will only pass a thesis when these guidelines have been used.

 Practical information and support can be found on the Frequently Asked Questions website.
-Or contact the Faculty Writing Lab, that organises online group meetings that help you with your writing process.
+Additionally, the Faculty Writing Lab organises online group meetings that help you with your writing process.
 Keep an eye out for the announcements in the student newsletter.

 Thesis deadlines for graduation in September